What is a Subrogation Lien and Why Do I Need to Reimburse My Insurance Company From My Settlement?

 A Person Who Acts As His Own Lawyer…

-In most circumstances it would be imprudent to endeavor to settle a claim for injuries without the advice and counsel of an experienced personal injury and wrongful death lawyer.
+In most circumstances it would be imprudent to endeavor to settle a claim for injuries without the advice and counsel of an experienced Indianapolis, IN personal injury lawyer and wrongful death lawyer.
 Attorneys who represent injured or deceased persons on a daily basis are knowledgeable of current legislation, amended statutes, federal codes, and case law that will affect their client’s case and financial recovery.